 Note: This table shows the summary statistics of the variables used in regressions.
 The variable $\Delta \sigma{jt}$ represents the change in firm-level uncertainty, $\mathbb{1}{jt}^{\text{fin-constraint}}$ denotes firm financial constraint indicators, $\mathbb{1}{ijt}^{\text{layoff}}$ means the job-level layoff indicator, and $\Delta \text{Earnings}ijt$ refers to the growth in job-level earnings (where i is workers, j firms, and t time).
-Uncertainty, σ{jt} , is the annualized standard deviations of firm j's daily stock returns within year t.
+Uncertainty, $\sigma{jt}$ , is the annualized standard deviations of firm j's daily stock returns within year t.
 The firm-level financial constraint indicator is the mode of three indicators: absence of an S&P rating, a Whited and Wu (2006) index higher than the cross-sectional median, and a Size & Age index proposed by Hadlock (2010) exceeding the cross-sectional median.
 This research was performed at a Federal Statistical Research Data Center under FSRDC Project Number 2652.
 (CBDRB-FY22-P2652-R9856) The numbers are rounded according to the Census Bureau's disclosure avoidance requirements.

-growth rate of variable y at quarter t + h as $\frac{y{t+h}-y{t+h-1}}{(y{t+h}+y{t+h-1})/2}$, which is bounded between -2 and 2 by definition.
-This definition of growth rates holds throughout the paper.
+The primary explanatory variables in my analysis are firm-level uncertainty shocks and financial constraint indicators, both obtained from Alfaro, Bloom and Lin's (2022) dataset based on CRSP/Compustat.
+Uncertainty shocks are measured as the growth rates of the annualized standard deviations of firms' stock returns, yielding a firm-level annual panel.
+The growth rate of variable y at time t is defined as $\frac{y_t - y{t-1}}{(y_t + y{t-1})/2}$ , which is mathematically bounded between -2 and 2.
+This definition of growth rates is applied throughout the paper.

 The firm-level financial constraint indicator is the mode of three measures: the absence of an S&P rating, a Whited and Wu (2006) index above the cross-sectional median, and a Size & Age index by Hadlock (2010) exceeding the cross-sectional median.
+Recognizing that this indicator is not randomly assigned-a key limitation-I lag it five years to focus on firms' ex-ante financial conditions.
+Additionally, I incorporate a range of control variables and fixed effects to reduce the influence of unobserved heterogeneity.

 Sample Selection.
-On the worker-side, I focus on individuals aged 22 to 55 to avoid early working age and retirement-related issues, following Graham et al. (2019).
+On the worker side, I focus on individuals aged 22 to 55 to avoid issues related to early working age and retirement, following Graham et al. (2019).
 Observations with annual earnings below \$3,250 in 2011Q4 dollars are excluded, as in Card, Heining and Kline (2013) and Sorkin (2018).
-Additionally, jobs are included in the sample only if they have a maximum duration of at least 3 years, thereby excluding part-time and temporary employment.
-On the firm-side, a firm needs to be matched with a minimum of 10 employees to be considered.
-I also adopt the same criteria as Alfaro, Bloom and Lin (2022), requiring firms to have at least 200 daily stock returns in a given year, and focusing on ordinary common shares listed on major exchanges like NYSE, AMEX, or Nasdaq.
-Firm-level variables are constrained within the 0.5 and 99.5 percentile range.
+Additionally, only jobs with a maximum duration of at least 3 years are included, thereby excluding part-time and temporary employment.
+On the firm side, a firm needs to be matched with a minimum of 10 employees to be considered.
+I also adopt the same criteria as Alfaro, Bloom and Lin (2024), requiring firms to have at least 200 daily stock returns in a given year, and focusing on ordinary common shares listed on major exchanges such as NYSE, AMEX, or Nasdaq.
+Firm-level variables are winsorized at the 0.5 and 99.5 percentiles.